jonathanlurie/themapcrafter-spa-react-shopify/README.md

 # Configuration, env vars and SEO
 TODO

+Note: web scawling bots like clear emails in webpage, obfuscate yours with [something like that before](http://www.wbwip.com/wbw/emailencoder.html).

 # TODO
 - this doc
 - clean static assets from CRA (images, favicon, etc.)